jina-ai/docs/chapters/101/index.md

 ![Classifier Cartoon](images/classifier.svg)

-Classifiers sort input Documents into categories and output the predicted hard/soft labels.
+Classifiers classify input Documents into categories and output the predicted hard/soft labels.
 Classifiers are optional, but may be useful depending on the use case.

 ### Evaluator